UCR Biosafety Manual

 V. Risk Groups

+When evaluating biohazards, it is helpful to categorize the risk present when handling various infectious agents.
 Categorizing infectious agents into Risk Groups (RG) allow researchers and biosafety professionals to anticipate expected procedures and practices necessary to work safely with that agent.

 The principal hazardous characteristics of an infectious agent are: